danattali/portfolio/readme.md

 # Portfolio of Dan ATTALI

-## This is my portfollio.
-This is written with HTML, CSS, bootsrap and JavaScript
+## This is my portfollio using HTML, CSS, bootsrap and JavaScript